Lake County Alimony Attorney

 Need and ability to pay are the two primary requirements that must be satisfied before a court determines the type and amount of alimony applicable in your case.
 If the court finds that one party is in need of spousal maintenance and the other party can pay that maintenance, the court will award alimony.

-The four types of alimony available in Florida are:
+The different types of alimony available in Florida are:

 - Bridge-the-gap – Bridge-the-gap alimony is designed to help one party transition from being married to being single.
 This type of alimony covers legitimate short-term needs and may not exceed two years.